phillipivan/companion-module-peavy-ratc/companion/HELP.md

 Most actions require refernce to a control alias.
 The module will auto query and build a drop down list of the control aliases upon connection.
 You may enter a custom alias if working offline.
 Refer to Peavy's External Control User Guide for further details.

+All control aliases in use are added to the default change group so they can be polled periodically.

 ### Variables

 The detected control aliases, their values & positions are returned as variables.
-Control Aliases containing white space ' ' will be replaced with '_'.
+Control aliases containing white space ' ' will be replaced with '_'.

 Variables are not defined when in RATC v2 RAW mode to preseve system resources.
 They can still be referenced if you follow the pattern of $(yourModuleName:controlAliasValue_rawAlias) or  $(yourModuleName:controlAliasPosition_rawAlias).
+However the '/' have been removed so '//devices/55/controls/control_1' becomes 'devices55controlscontrol_1'
 They will not have a value assigned until used by an action.

 ## Version History